Review information on claiming employment expenses (under normal circumstances, as well as during COVID-19).

 UBC generally supplies office space and equipment to faculty and staff, and under normal circumstances, it is rare that employees are eligible to deduct employment expenses on their tax return.
 In normal years, in order to deduct these expenses employees must have a signed T2200 tax form from their employer stating that certain conditions have been met.
 It is rare for UBC employees to meet these conditions and to be issued a T2200.

-Since March 2020, however, many UBC employees have been working from home as a result of our response to COVID-19.
-Recognizing the special circumstances of the 2020 tax year, the Canada Revenue Agency (CRA) has announced two new ways employees may be able to claim home office expenses:
+However, many UBC employees have been working from home as a result of our response to COVID-19.
+In 2020, recognizing these special circumstances, the Canada Revenue Agency (CRA) announced two new ways employees may be able to claim home office expenses for the 2020 and 2021 tax years:

 - Option 2: The “Detailed Method”, including the new T2200S form: This option includes the existing practice of issuing T2200 forms to eligible employees, and the introduction of the new T2200S form.
 Both the T2200 and the T2200S require detailed receipts to substantiate all expense claims.